Anthology Ahoy! [Promethean: The Created]

 Next Sunday, a new poll, I promise.

-14 responses to “Anthology Ahoy!
+14 thoughts on “Anthology Ahoy!
 [Promethean: The Created]”

 That said, I’m very much looking forward to this anthology in a way that haven’t looked forward to World of Darkness fiction since Vampire: the Masquerade’s Clan Novel series!
 Getting proper tales of the pilgrimage is something that I didn’t ever imagine seeing.